-STEP 5: Bottling & Carbonating
+STEP 4: Bottling & Carbonating

 After 14 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it's sweet, then it's not ready.
-Let it ferment for 3 more days (17 total).
-At this point, it is time to bottle.
+Let it ferment for 3 more days (17 total if for some reason fermentation takes longer, we advise removing the sack containing the bacon with sanitized tongs).
+At this point it is time to bottle.
 Do not let it sit in the fermenter for longer than 24 days total.

-1. When your beer is ready to bottle, fill a 1-gallon container with warm water, then add the remaining $\frac{1}{2}$ pack of the No-Rinse Cleanser and stir until dissolved.
+1. When your beer is ready to bottle, fill a 1-gallon container with warm water, then add the remaining 1⁄2 pack of the No-Rinse Cleanser and stir until dissolved.
 Once dissolved, it is ready to use.

 2. Distribute the cleaning solution equally among the bottles.
-Screw-on caps (or cover with a metal cap if using glass bottles) and shake bottles vigorously.
+Screw on caps (or cover with metal cap if using glass bottles) and shake bottles vigorously.
 Allow to sit 10 minutes, then shake the bottles again.
 Remove caps and empty all cleaning solution into a large bowl.
-Use this solution to clean any other equipment you may be used for bottling.
+Use this solution to clean any other equipment you may be using for bottling.
 Do not rinse.